 Eubanks v Hendrix, 344102 (May 23, 2019).
 Plaintiff contended Circuit Court forced her to comply with unenforceable MSA.
-Terms of any MSA were never reduced to signed writing or recorded by audio or video.
+MSA not reduced to signed writing or recorded.
 MCR 3.216(H)(8).
-Any purported MSA could not, absent other valid proof of settlement, be basis for JOD.
-At hearing, held one day after mediation, parties placed partial agreement on record.
+MSA could not, absent other valid proof of settlement, be basis for JOD.
+At hearing, one day after mediation, parties placed partial agreement on record.
 MCR 2.507(G).
-At that hearing, relative to purported MSA, Circuit Court indicated its understanding as to "gist" of agreement was that parties were to continue with joint physical and legal custody and equal parenting time.
-Plaintiff agreed on record with that statement.
-Circuit Court found that arrangement to be in best interests of child.
+At hearing, relative to purported MSA, Circuit Court indicated its understanding as to "gist" of agreement was parties to continue with joint physical and legal custody and equal parenting time.
+Plaintiff agreed on record.
+Circuit Court found this to be in best interests of child.
 Agreement placed on record and agreed to by plaintiff was binding on her.
-LESSON: Sign MSA.
+LESSON: Make sure MSA is signed.